Safe Schools = Strong City.

 How Stephen Built the Plan to Bring Back the Winning Culture

-Stephen didn’t sit down with the political elite or pollsters to build this plan—he built it the way real leaders do: by listening, watching, and walking through the fire himself.
+Stephen didn’t sit down with political insiders or pollsters to build this plan.
+He built it the way real leaders do: by listening, by asking hard questions, and by walking through the fire himself.

-Stephen started asking questions.
-Why are so many classroom empty?
-Why are good teachers leaving?
-Why are families running from a school system that used to be the pride of the city if not the country?
+Why are classrooms half empty?
+Why are great teachers walking away?
+Why are families fleeing a school system that was once the pride of Brockton—and of Massachusetts?

-This plan—The Champion City Project – Brockton 2025—was built from the ground up.
+The Champion City Project – Brockton 2025 was built from the ground up.
 It’s based on:

-• Hard data on Brockton’s budget disaster, teacher shortages, and MCAS decline
+• Hard data on Brockton’s budget crisis, teacher shortages, and MCAS decline.

-“You can’t fix a broken culture with paperwork and policies.
+“You can’t fix a broken culture with excuses and paperwork.
 You fix it with standards, structure, and the will to lead.
 That’s what this plan is.”

-This isn’t a campaign talking point—it’s a blueprint for a comeback.
-And it’s how we reclaim our title as the City of Champions.
+This isn’t a campaign slogan.
+It’s a blueprint for Brockton’s comeback—and how we restore our pride as the City of Champions.

 What is Stephen Saying?